 Works without git.
 Dolt is the storage backend.
 Git integration is optional.
 Works in monorepos, non-git VCS, CI/CD, ephemeral environments.

-Step 1: Install Beads
+Step 1: install Beads

 Pick your install method: